 Barbara is the Chair of the Customer Insight Committee and is also a member of the Audit Committee.
 She was also a member of the Governance Committee until it was closed.

 Jeanette joined the Board of Orwell Housing Association in March 2015.
 With a passion for the use of technology as an enabler for corporate success, Jeanette brings a wealth of knowledge and experience to her role as a Board Member.

 Jeanette was Chair of the Governance Committee until it was closed down part way through 2022.
 Jeanette is a member of Audit Committee and a member of the Customer Insight Committee from mid-2022.

 Jeanette is now retired from her full-time role but started her career in computing in 1978 and has a background implementing technology enabled change in both the private and public sector.
 Her career led to work for a Housing Association where she was responsible for the integration of all the core systems and the transformation of the organisation into a Digital Enterprise.

 Ian Pinches - Board Member

-Ian is a qualified accountant (FCCA) with a background in senior management and Senior Executive Director within the Social Housing and Care industry.)
-Coupled with a decade of Non-Executive experience gained across a variety of public sector organisations, Ian also has a decade of experience establishing and running a multi award-winning business operating in the Hospitality sector.
-Ian has been a Fellow of The Royal Society of Arts for over a decade.
+Ian is a qualified accountant (FCCA) with experience in both senior management and Executive Director roles within the Social Housing and Care sector.
+Ian also brings over a decade of Non-Executive and Committee Chair experience gained across a variety of organisations in Housing, the NHS, and the Emergency Services.

 Brett Rennolds - Board Member